ten7/lighthouse-bulk-analysis/README.md

 ## About TEN7

-This tool was created and is actively maintained by [TEN7](https://ten7.com), a digital agency that builds, rescues, and cares for Drupal sites.
+We built and maintain this tool at [TEN7](https://ten7.com), a digital agency that builds, rescues, and cares for Drupal sites.
 Our mission is to **Make Things That Matter**.

 - 🌐 [ten7.com](https://ten7.com)
 - 📖 [handbook.ten7.com](https://handbook.ten7.com)